Is your business at risk of a nasty Fringe Benefits Tax surprise?

 As a starting point, the taxable value of the fringe benefit is the full value of the expense paid by the employer.
 The salary sacrifice arrangement doesn’t reduce the FBT liability for the employer.

 The employer recognises a lower cost of salary and wages provided to the employee as their ‘cost saving’, which results in lower PAYG withholding and superannuation contribution obligations, but they still recognise the full value of the fringe benefit as part of their taxable fringe benefit which is subject to FBT.

 The employee recognises that they have a reduced amount of salary and wages, and a non-cash benefit in the form of the fringe benefit.

 Declarations will need to be provided confirming the business use and where necessary these may need to be supported by consistently enforceable policies.

 - Car parking facilities for employees within 1km of a commercial parking station, and

 A taxable car parking fringe benefit will arise unless the employer is a small business and able to access the car parking exemption.
-The new ruling will now apply from 1 April 2022 (originally slated for 1 April 2021.
+The ruling was updated from 1 April 2022 to include parking facilities that charge penalty day rates higher than commercial rates (i.e. shopping centres, hospitals).
 If you provide car parking facilities to team members, it is important you ensure you class as a small business and understand the implications of the ruling to the car park facilities you provide.